syncfusion-content/wpf-docs/wpf/SfSurfaceChart/Getting-Started.md

 ColumnSize = 3;

 {% endhighlight %}
-Now we can add the elements required for the above scenario to the Surface instance created.
+Now you can add the elements required for the above scenario to the Surface instance created.

 ### Add Data to surface chart

-After we have populate data to the chart, we can bind the properties as shown in the below code.
+After you populate the data to the chart, you can bind the properties as shown in the following code example.

 {% highlight xml %}
 <Syncfusion:SfSurfaceChart ItemsSource="{Binding DataValues}"  XBindingPath="X"